DuyNguyen1879/docker-lab-tutorial/content/swarm-mode.md

 This node joined a swarm as a worker.
 ```

-On the master, check the swarm
+On the manager, check the swarm
 ```
 [root@swarm00 ~]# docker node list
 ID                           HOSTNAME  STATUS  AVAILABILITY  MANAGER STATUS